 |Professor of Physics Robert Hyer invented a wireless telegraph the radio's predecessor a year before the Italian inventor Guglielmo Marconi did.
 Unfortunately, Marconi took the extra, extremely lucrative step of obtaining the patent.
 Hyer also built what may have been Texas' first X-Ray device.|

-Home to our natural sciences classes and laboratories, Fondren-Jones Science Hall contains laboratory equipment and facilities for the Biology, Chemistry and Physics Departments.
+Home to the Natural Sciences Division, Fondren-Jones Science Hall contains classrooms, laboratories, state-of-the-art equipment, and faculty offices for the Biology, Chemistry and Physics Departments.